Zahra1221/H5Nx_Hotspots/README.md

 2. Download the "Bioclimatic variables" of [worldclim](https://www.worldclim.org/data/worldclim21.html), (10 minutes) and place them in a folder named "worldclim" beside the "main.py" or "tif2csv.py" file.
 3. Run the "tif2csv.py" file.
 4. Run the "bio_data.py" file to create the "bio_us_data_df.csv" file.
-5. Run the "siv.py" file to create the synthetic data using SIV method.
+5. Run the "svi.py" file to create the synthetic data, "SVI.csv," using SVI method.
 6. Run the "ed.py" file to create the synthetic data using ED method.